RajuKalidindi/Memory-Game/README.md

 # Memory-Game
-A Memory Game in Javascript
+A Memory Game in Javascript.
-A simple memory game madse by using html css and javascript